palera1n/docs/COMMONISSUES.md

 If you didn't mean to use rootless, it's possible you accidentally jailbroke with palera1n-c without the `-f` option at some point, or a buggy tweak created `/var/jb` for you.
 In that case, try fixing it using the [rootless removal shortcut](https://www.icloud.com/shortcuts/042cdda69aa8435a8d9d6101f71a2de5).
 (You'll have to enable Settings → Shortcuts → Advanced → Allow Running Scripts.)

+#### Unable to locate package ws.hbang.newterm2
+Press and hold the Get button, and select a version older than 2.99.

+Alternatively, you can use NewTerm 3 Beta from [Chariz](https://chariz.com).

+#### Unable to install TrollStore on rootful
+Go to the Havoc repo in Sileo, select TrollStore Helper from there, and use swipe actions to install it.
+Alternatively, manually download and install the [.deb](https://havoc.app/api/download/package/63ebda9d08e9c5b1bf72a82c/com.opa334.trollstorehelper_1.5.1_iphoneos-arm.deb).

 <br>